 I’m currently a reporter for the financial news website MainStreet.com (and formerly, of its sibling site, The Street) where I cover issues related to the environment, student loan debt, the gender wage gap and rising income inequality between the classes.

-I also did some local reporting in Boston for Spare Change News during the summer of 2012.
-Before that, I was a regular contributing writer for the award-winning Vermont Woman Magazine from 2007 until 2011.
+In the summer of 2012 I worked as a reporter for Spare Change News.
+Before that, I was a regular contributing writer for the New England Press award-winning Vermont Woman Magazine from 2007 until 2011.

-I am in the process of completing a collection of connected personal essays tentatively titled The Drug Addict’s Daughter.
-An excerpt from one of my essays, “Don’t You DARE,” was published in Salon in March 2014.
-In addition to looking for homes for individual pieces, I am on the hunt for a publisher (hint, hint).
+I am presently in the process of completing a collection of connected personal essays tentatively titled The Drug Addict’s Daughter.
+An excerpt from one of my essays, “Don’t You DARE,” was published in Salon in March 2014 and another essay was published in Narrative.ly for their Mommy Dearest series for mother’s day week, 2015.
+Besides looking for homes for individual essays, I am on the hunt for a publisher (hint, hint).
 An agent would work too.

 My friend, musician Anda Volley, wrote a song for me last year that hit #1 on Soundcloud’s alt rock category–Laura Inside the Ghost Machine.